raquelEllem/health_insurance/README.md

 **1.3 Variable Filtering:** In this step, the aim is to filter the data to remove irrelevant or duplicate information.
 This helps reduce the complexity of the data and improve the efficiency of the model.

-**1.4Exploratory Data Analysis:** Here, a more in-depth exploration of the data is conducted to identify patterns, trends, and relevant insights.
+**1.4 Exploratory Data Analysis:** Here, a more in-depth exploration of the data is conducted to identify patterns, trends, and relevant insights.
 This may involve visualizing the data, analyzing correlations between variables, and identifying potential relationships between the attributes and the target variable.

 #### 2. Data Preparation